iMuffles/mff-sheets/README.md

 * Any other images you want, in `.png` format, named however you like.
  * A lot of common images, such as character portraits, are stored in `_resources/images`.
 However images that you generate yourself or ones not found in the `_resources` folder need to be placed within the infographic's project folder.

-An example project folder can be found inside the `infographics` folder, which was used to generate the Epic Quest Guide and 6.1 Update Recap linked above.
+An example project folder can be found inside the `infographics` folder, which was used to generate the 6.1 Update Recap linked above.

 ## script